icpac-igad/wms-animator/README.md

 # WMS Animator

-Animate WMS data for a given area from a list of time parameters
+Animate WMS data for a given area from a list of time parameters.
+Intended for WMST satellite imagery but can work for other WMST layers.

 ## Sample Output